 Avoiding tuna nets

-Once the nets are installed, however, sometimes it’s possible to squeeze between them and the shore.
-The alternative is to sail around them, but then we are in deeper water (50-60 m), where attacks occur most often.
+Once the nets are installed, it is sometimes possible to squeeze between them and the shore.
+The alternative is to sail around them, but this means entering deeper waters (50-60 m), where attacks are more common.

 When maneuvering close to the shore, at shallow depths, you must always take into account the conditions and state of the sea.
 What is possible in calm weather will be dangerous in strong winds or swells.
 Killer whales are a big threat, but remember not to cause a bigger one by avoiding them.